logicalmechanism/fleamarket/README.md

 # The Fleamarket

 The fleamarket is a hyperstructure.
 No fees or royalty payouts.
 Tokens may be traded for ADA or other tokens.
 The goal is a truly decentralized marketplace where other groups may build their own UI for the protocol.
-It is cheaper than jpg.store and scales even better.
+This contract is cheaper than jpg.store and scales even better.

 This project includes code from [jpg-store] (https://github.com/jpg-store/contracts-v3/tree/main), licensed under the Apache License, Version 2.0.